valeriorichi/postgraduate-exercises/README.md

 ### **Medium term**

-These projects should take 1-4 days to complete and will be useful for small portfolio pieces and are probably best suited to complete with a library/framework with which you have some familiarity.
+These projects should take 1-4 days to complete, they will be useful for small portfolio pieces and are probably best suited to complete with a library/framework with which you have some familiarity.

 ### **Long term**

-These projects should take more than one week to complete and will be excellent larger portfolio pieces and are probably best suited to complete with a library/framework you are comfortable working with.
-These projects are likely to involve creation of both backend and frontend and will involve contacting at least one API.
+These full-stack projects should take more than one week to complete and will make for excellent, larger portfolio pieces.
+It should be possible to complete these projects utilising the technologies you've learned during your time at Northcoders - though venturing into alternative technologies is warmly welcomed.

 ---

 ## Where should I start?

-First of all , we would recommend getting your portfolio website working and ready to house any of the projects you complete.
+First of all, we would recommend getting your portfolio website working and ready to house all of the projects you complete.
 Once the portfolio site is ready, pick the right project based on your experience level and available time...